Category Archives: Law enforcement

 Reed ‘Kid’ Waddell, international con man

-Springfield’s Reed Waddell often gets credit for inventing the gold brick swindle.
+Springfield’s Reed Waddell often gets credit for inventing the gold brick fraud.
 He probably was innocent, for once, of originating that particular swindle.
 But by the time he was shot to death – by a crony in Paris, France – … Continue reading

 Posted in Crime and vice, Law enforcement | 1 Comment